We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 2010 $ 43,764 $31,532

-The Average American make by Age
+The Median American Income by Age

 Age is another notable factor in terms of average income and median earnings.
 Historically, people make the highest amount in their 40s to 60s.
 This may be because they are more established and/or experienced in their career.
 On the other hand, younger workers tend to make less money.